AnthonyBnc/COVID-Health-problems-Process-Book-website/README.md

 The second database is the digital health investment of the world (2019-2024).
 We want to focus on how humans face that impact for the second database.
 By the investment in digital health worldwide.

-The third database is the total expenditure, in USD of the world (2019-2024).
+The third database is the unemployment rate, percenage of labour force of the world (2019-2024).
-We want to explore the impact of Covid on the world's economy.
+We want to explore the impact of Covid on the world's job market.